-Madison Pettis Rocks Scanty Bra & High-Waisted Jeans In Hot New Update: ‘Sugar Honey Iced Tea’
+Madison Pettis Rocks Scanty Bra & High-Waisted Jeans In Hot New Update: 'Sugar Honey Iced Tea'

 "How are you so freaking perfect," a third asked.

-“Hot and serving boss looks,” one more chimed in with a few flames.
+"Hot and serving boss looks," one more noted, with a few flames.